Pixel 5 vs. iPhone 11: Which sub-$700 phone is better?

 Camera: Pixel 5 and iPhone 11 both have dual rear cameras

 Both the Pixel 5 and the iPhone 11 have two rear cameras, optical image stabilization and special modes for low-light environments.
 The Pixel 5 has a standard and a wide-angle camera.
-The iPhone 11 has wide and ultrawide cameras, with the ultrawide camera having a slightly wider field of view than the Pixel 5 (120 degrees compared to 107).
+The iPhone 11 has wide and ultrawide cameras, with the ultrawide camera having a slightly wider field of view than the Pixel 5 (120 degrees compared with 107 degrees).

 Check out a few different shots below from the Pixel 4A 5G (which has the same camera as the Pixel 5) and the iPhone 11.

-The Pixel 5 and Pixel 4A 5G are Google's first 5G phones and are able to connect to the next-gen network, which promises to be much faster than 4G.
+The Pixel 5 and Pixel 4A 5G are Google's first 5G phones and are capable of connecting to the next-gen network, which promises to be much faster than 4G.
 The iPhone 11 doesn't have 5G, but the iPhone 12 does.

-Neither phones have external storage options, but Google and Apple encourage users to upload and backup their photos and videos on their respective cloud services.
+Neither phone has external storage options, but Google and Apple encourage users to upload and back up their photos and videos on their respective cloud services.
 Apple's iCloud gives you 5GB for free and it costs $10 a month for 2TB.
 Google Photos users have unlimited storage for photos and video at "high" quality.
-But if you want to upload lots of content in "original" quality, which has a higher resolution, Google's One cloud service gives you the first 15GB for free.
+But if you want to upload lots of content of "original" quality, which has a higher resolution, Google's One cloud service gives you the first 15GB for free.
 If you want more, it will also cost you $10 a month for 2TB.

-Lastly, the Pixel 5 has a 4,000-mAh battery, the highest capacity on any Pixel phone to date.
+Lastly, the Pixel 5 has a 4,000-mAh battery, the highest capacity of any Pixel phone to date.
 Apple doesn't list battery specs, but unofficial third-party teardowns show the iPhone 11 has a 3,110-mAh battery.
-Preliminary battery tests on the Pixel 5 for continuous video playback on Airplane mode clocked in 21 hours, 17 minutes.
+Preliminary battery tests on the Pixel 5 for continuous video playback in Airplane mode clocked in at 21 hours, 17 minutes.
 This is an excellent time, and longer than the iPhone 11, which lasted 15 hours, 24 minutes.
-With streaming video it clocked in 13 hours, 52 minutes.
+With streaming video it clocked in at 13 hours, 52 minutes.
 We haven't tested streaming video on the Pixel 5 yet, so stay tuned when we get those numbers.

 Software: Android 11 vs. iOS 14

 As always, when comparing phones from Apple and Google you'll have to decide which OS works better for you: iOS or Android.
-Both phones have dark modes and digital search assistants (Siri and Google Assistant).
-And because the phones don't have physical home buttons, their interfaces rely on swiping gestures instead to switch between apps.
+Both phones have a dark mode and a digital search assistant (Siri and Google Assistant).
+And because the phones don't have physical home buttons, their interfaces rely on swiping gestures to switch between apps.

 The Pixel 5 will run Android 11 out of the box.
 The latest mobile OS has useful features like Quick Control, chat bubbles, a native screen recorder and more.
 Hold For Me will also be previewed on the Pixel 5 and Pixel 4A 5G: When you're put on hold, you can have Google Assistant do the waiting for you.
 This frees you from constantly needing to be near your phone or listening to crummy hold music.
 You'll be alerted when the other line returns.

 The iPhone 11 has the latest iOS 14 software from Apple.
-It includes a more organized App Library, widgets to customize your home screen, picture-in-picture and a native translation app.
+It includes a more organized App Library, widgets to customize your home screen with, picture-in-picture and a native translation app.

 Other features to consider:

-The iPhone 11 has Wi-Fi 6.
-Devices with Wi-Fi 6 speak that same Wi-Fi language to talk to each other, and compared to Wi-Fi 5, it's faster and more battery efficient.
+The iPhone 11 has Wi-Fi 6: Devices with Wi-Fi 6 speak that same Wi-Fi language to talk to each other, and compared with Wi-Fi 5, it's faster and more battery-efficient.
 But Wi-Fi 6 was only certified in September 2019 and Wi-Fi 6 routers remain expensive.
 Instead of regarding it as an immediate benefit, think of Wi-Fi 6 as readying your phone for the future.

 Pixel 5 and iPhone 11 specs